ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Learn Advance Excel, Data Analytics & Digital Marketing in Noida — Skills Every Student Needs! - <a href="https://bitsandbytesautomation.medium.com/learn-advance-excel-data-analytics-digital-marketing-in-noida-skills-every-student-needs-d1088277ba1e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bitsandbytesautomation`**

+<blockquote>It is difficult to pay attention to the selection of the appropriate skill after school or college because you may desire a profession…
+Continue reading on Medium »</blockquote>

+<h3>2.
+React’s Fiber Architecture: The Invisible System That Makes Modern UI Possible - <a href="https://javascript.plainenglish.io/reacts-fiber-architecture-the-invisible-system-that-makes-modern-ui-possible-299335415a4f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ClosedAI`**

+<blockquote>Most developers work with React every day without ever thinking about the machinery orchestrating every render, update, and state change…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+25 Must-Have jQuery Code Snippets for Faster Web Development - <a href="https://medium.com/@dhardik1430/25-must-have-jquery-code-snippets-for-faster-web-development-d002471d62ff?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Desai Hardik`**

+<blockquote>Boost your workflow with these 25 must-know jQuery snippets for faster development.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Laravel Meets JavaScript in 2025: Your Ultimate Guide to This Full-Stack Dream Team - <a href="https://medium.com/@Jason4474/laravel-meets-javascript-in-2025-your-ultimate-guide-to-this-full-stack-dream-team-9ad3f30cf564?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jason`**

 <blockquote>Hey there!
 If you’re a web dev juggling backend reliability with frontend flair, let’s talk about pairing Laravel with JavaScript…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 JavaScript Nowadays: Your Ultimate Guide to This Ever-Evolving Development Powerhouse - <a href="https://medium.com/@Jason4474/javascript-nowadays-your-ultimate-guide-to-this-ever-evolving-development-powerhouse-0cd31d5de680?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jason`**

 <blockquote>Hey there!
 Let’s dive into JavaScript, that little scripting language from 1995 that’s now a total juggernaut in software development as…
 Continue reading on Medium »</blockquote>

-<h3>3. ️ How to Store Data for a Single Day in Your React App - <a href="https://tarzzotech.medium.com/%EF%B8%8F-how-to-store-data-for-a-single-day-in-your-react-app-0bc7c4750eeb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ️ How to Store Data for a Single Day in Your React App - <a href="https://tarzzotech.medium.com/%EF%B8%8F-how-to-store-data-for-a-single-day-in-your-react-app-0bc7c4750eeb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vijayasekhar Deepak`**

 <blockquote>Stored even after the Browser and Tab closed
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 How I Built a Live Code Collaboration Tool Using Node.js and WebSockets - <a href="https://javascript.plainenglish.io/how-i-built-a-live-code-collaboration-tool-using-node-js-and-websockets-fef68b289ebb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>Turning a Late-Night Curiosity Into a Real-Time Shared Coding Platform
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Building a Snake Game with Angular — A Complete Breakdown - <a href="https://medium.com/@sandeep.io.blogs/building-a-snake-game-with-angular-a-complete-breakdown-2eb638385185?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sandeep Pulapaka`**

-<blockquote>Games are one of the best ways to improve logical thinking, event handling, and problem-solving as a developer.
-Recently, I built a fully…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Tired of Coding Tutorials?
-This Simple 3-Step Strategy is What Actually Works - <a href="https://medium.com/@nanakwabenaaboraah/tired-of-coding-tutorials-this-simple-3-step-strategy-is-what-actually-works-91812f3aa846?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>You read that right.
-It’s time to stop passively watching coding tutorials and start actively learning how to code.
-Continue reading on Medium »</blockquote>

-<h3>7.
-How I Make Money as a Freelance Web Developer While Job Hunting - <a href="https://medium.com/@nanakwabenaaboraah/how-i-make-money-as-a-freelance-web-developer-while-job-hunting-f7e9f543ad6e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>Job hunting can be a stressful and uncertain time, especially when you have a family to support.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>